mttschltz/kittythinks/content/-london-s-dreadful-visitation-or-the-bill-of-mortality-from-1664-65.md

 date: '2020-04-02T13:57:17+10:30'
 draft: 'false'
 ---
 Something a bit different.
-In light of the current pandemic, I thought it would be interesting to review how pandemics were handled in olden times.
+In light of the current pandemic, I thought it would be interesting to review how pandemics were progressing and recorded in olden times.
 This is concerning the Great Plague of London in 1665, cause by a bacterium, Yersinia pestis.

 The data in the Bill of Mortality of this time covers causes of death from the 27th of December 1664 to the 19th of December 1665.